Strider SMF: Adoption

 When Det One was formed and their equipment being chosen, they decided not to use the traditional Marine Ka-Bar nor did they go with a dagger design as the Marine Raiders had been issued 60 years previously.

-Instead they chose Strider's SMF folding knife as their issued blade.
+Eventually, Det One chose Strider's SMF folding knife as their issued blade.
+Thus, the Strider SMF was the first knife issued to an individual USMC unit in over 60 years and the first tactical folder issued within the USMC.

 The SMF knife is marked with the date of the Marine unit's activation (030620 or 20 June 2003) as well as "DET-1" on the frame.
 In addition, the military version bears the insignia of the Marine Raiders.

-The initial run of this model consisted of 300 knives.
-150 for the men in the unit and 150 similarly marked knives for collectors whose purchase offset the cost of the knives for the military.
-There are several small differences between the military and civilian versions of this knife.
-Military issued knives had no letter in the serial number, whereas the civilian counterpart was preceded by a "C" in the serial number.
-Approximately 12 prototype models were produced with an "XM" preceding the serial number.
-The Marine version also features a coyote brown colored G-10 scale whereas the civilian version's scale is made of black G-10.
-The Civilian version also lacks the Raider insignia which is stamped on the blade of the Marine version.

 After rigorous field testing, including parachute jumps, the unit's commanding officer, Colonel Robert Coates remarked that the knife was "selected by, built for, and issued to the Marine Corps SOCOM Detachment."